A Normality Test for High-dimensional Data based on a Nearest Neighbor Approach: Discussion

 \subsection{Extension to other distributions in the exponential family}

 The idea of constructing this normality test could be extended to other distributions in the exponential family.
 As long as one has reasonably good estimators for the parameters of the distribution, a similar procedure as described in Section \ref{sec:meth} can be applied.
 In particular, one could replace the multivariate normal distribution in Algorithm \ref{algo1} by the distribution of interest, and replace the mean and covariance estimators by the estimators of the corresponding parameters.
-The conditions for the asymptotic equivalence between the events $YY$ and $Y^*Y^*$ would need more careful investigations and we leave it to our future research.
+The conditions for the asymptotic equivalence between the events $YY$ and $Y^*Y^*$ would need more careful investigations and warrant future research.